ObsidianToAnki/Obsidian_to_Anki/README.md

 The sections below describe the default syntax of the script (when not in regex mode).

 ## Config

+### DEFAULT section
+Allows you to change the default deck and tag of the script.

 ### Syntax
 Note that START, END, TARGET DECK, FILE TAGS and DELETE all require an **exact match** on the line - you cannot have spaces afterwards.